-from the Washington Union an article which marks forcibly, and in terms of moderation, the points on which seem to hinge our pres at diple-matic complication with Great Britain.
+ENGLAND AND THE UNITED STATES .- We copy from the Washington Union an article which marks foreibly, and in terms of moderation, the points on which seem to hinge our pres at diple-matic complication with Great Britain.
 The British Ministry have certainly not dealt fairly in these matters.
-They have claimed an informal verbal suggestion of Lord Clarendon, to refer the Central suggestion of Lord Charendon, to refer the Central American question to the arbitration of a friendly power, as a formal proposition of the Brit-ish Government, and they have made the same use of an instruction to their Minister at Washington, which he kept to himself for three months.
+They have claimed an informal verbal suggestion of Lord Clarendon, to rafer the verbal suggestion of Lord Clarendon, to refer the Central American question to the arbitration of a friendly power, as a formal proposition of the Brin-ish Government, and they have made the same use of an instruction to their Minister at Washing-ton, which he kept to himself for three months.
 There is another point on which they have been equally disingenuous-the enlistment question.
-They claim the credit of having made full arounds and apology for the attempts to enlist soldiers in the United States.
-The fact is, that the system of enlistment which was developed in the late triale was devised after the bonsted amende, and in consequence of the complaint of our Government, and was a studied attempt to ovade the letter, while defeated the purpose of our laws .- Mercury.
+They claim the credit of having made full amenda and anology for the attempts to enlist soldiers in and apology for the attempts to enlist soldiers in the United States.
+The fact is, that the system of enlistment which was developed in the late trials was devised after the boasted amende, and in consequence of the complaint of our Government, and was a studied attempt to ovade the letter, while it defeated the purpose of our laws .- Mercury.

-OUR EMIGRANTS .- The Kansas Association of

-Charleston forwarded its second corps of emigrants, by railroad, this morning, at seven o'clock.
-It is composed of a fine body of spirited and setire composed of a fine body of spirited and actree young men, numbering twenty-eight, who go with a firm purpose to advance, by industry, their pri-vate fortunes, and to maintain, by their manifese as citizens, law and order and Southern rights in Kansas.
-They proceed under the business charge of Mr. F. G. Palmer, a graduate of our Citadel Acadomy, and a practical civil engineer.
+OUR EMIGRANTS .- The Kansas Association of OUR EMIGRANTS.-The Kansas Association of Charleston forwarded its second corps of emigrants, by railroad, this morning, at seven o'clock.
+It is composed of a fine body of spirited and active young mon, numbering twenty-eight, who go with a firm purpose to advance, by industry, their pri-vate fortunes, and to maintain, by their maniness as citizens, law and order and Southern rights in Formation order and Southern rights in as citizens, law and order and Southern rights in Kansas.
+They proceed under the business charges of Mr. F. G. Palmer, a graduate of our Citadet Academy, and a practical civil engineer.
 They embrace a number of mechanics and artisans.
-Not a doubt can be entertained that they will well rep-resent Sonth Carolina.
-Their equipment has eas the Association a considerable amount, a portion of which has yet to be met by voluntary contributions.
-It is to be hoped that our citizeus will prompily step forward and make them, and also enable the Arforward and make them, and also enable the Ar-sociation to continue its patriotic and urgent work.
-A body of fourteen or fifteen other emigration mostly from Orangeburg District, proceeded of from Branchville yesterday.-Evening News.
+Not a doubt can be entertained that they will well represent South Carolina.
+Their equipment has even the Association a considerable amount, a portion of which has yet to be met by voluntary contributions.
+It is to be hoped that our citizcus will promptly step forward and make them, and also enable the Association to continue its patriotic and orgent work.
+A body of fourteen or fifteen other emigrants, mostly from Crangeburg District, proceeder from Branchville yesterday.- Evening News.